 Speak With An Oklahoma City Criminal Defense Lawyer

-If you are facing any type of criminal charges in Oklahoma City or the surrounding areas, I can help.
-My name is Angela Singleton.
-I am a former prosecuting attorney and as such, I know the ins and outs of Oklahoma law and the processes of a criminal courtroom.
-I know how evidence will be gathered and the tactics that will be used against you.
+If you are facing any type of criminal charges in Oklahoma City or the surrounding areas, we can help.
+We know the ins and outs of Oklahoma law and the processes of a criminal courtroom.
+We know how evidence will be gathered and the tactics that will be used against you.

-Let me put my experience to work for you.
+Let us put our experience to work for you.
 Speaking to a qualified and experienced criminal defense lawyer as soon as possible is absolutely crucial.
 The more time your lawyer has to investigate and work on your case, the better we can prepare your defense and increase chances for the best possible outcome.

-You can contact me online anytime or call (855) 562-9854 to schedule an appointment.
+You can contact us online anytime or call (405) 250-6769 to schedule an appointment.
 Your initial consultation is free and confidential.
-I’ll be happy to go over the details of your case and discuss exactly what I can do to help you.
+We’ll be happy to go over the details of your case and discuss exactly what we can do to help you.